madhucnghubphilips/Usage-of-Open-Source-Components/README.md

 **According to the 2023 Red Hat State of Enterprise Open Source Report 2022;**<br>
-95% of IT leaders said that open-source is strategically important to their enterprise infrastructure software strategy.
-77% of respondents expect to increase their use of enterprise open-source software for emerging technologies.
+95% of IT leaders said that open-source is strategically important to their enterprise infrastructure software strategy 77% of respondents expect to increase their use of enterprise open-source software for emerging technologies

 **According to The State of Open Source Report by Tidelift 2022;**<br>
 92% of surveyed organizations use open-source software.